false-schemers/wcpl/README.md

 # Installation

-Here's how you can compile WCPL on a unix box; instructions for other systems/compilers are similar:
+Here's how you can compile WCPL on a Unix box; instructions for other systems/compilers are similar:

 ```